Persepolis Author Wins Top Spanish Prize - UrduPoint

 Her animated film adaptation of "Persepolis" won her a nomination at academy Awards in 2008.

-In a statement, Satrapi said it was "a great honour and an immense pleasure" to receive the award.
+Satrapi said it was "a great honour" to win the prize, which she dedicated to rapper Toomaj Saleh, who was sentenced to death last week in Iran.

+The verdict was seen by activists as retaliation for his music backing nationwide protests that erupted un 2022 following the death in police custody of the young Kurdish woman Mahsa Amini.

 "I take this opportunity to celebrate the fierce fight of my people for human rights and freedom.
-Today it is all the young people who lost their lives and the ones who continue the combat for liberty in Iran that are celebrated," she added.
+Today it is all the young people who lost their lives and the ones who continue the combat for liberty in Iran that are celebrated," she added in a statement.

+Amini had been detained over an alleged breach of the Islamic republic's strict dress rules for women.
+The months of unrest following her death on September 16, 2022, saw hundreds of people killed including dozens of security personnel, and thousands more arrested.

+Satrapi last year coordinated the graphic novel "Woman, Life, Freedom" with a group of artists which illustrate the revolts.

 The 50,000-euro ($54,000) award is one of eight Asturias prizes covering the arts, science and other areas handed out yearly by a foundation named for Spanish Crown Princess Leonor.

-Past winners of the communications and humanities prize include US feminist icon Gloria Steinem, Italian novelist Umberto Eco and Japanese video game designer Shigeru Miyamoto, the creator of "Super Mario Bros".
+Past winners of the communications and humanities prize include US feminist icon Gloria Steinem and Italian novelist Umberto Eco.

 The awards will be handed out at a ceremony hosted by Spain's King Felipe VI in October.